 ← Back to Blog

-Edit Screen Recordings on Mac: 5 Easy Methods (2026)
+How to Edit Screen Recordings on Mac: 5 Free Methods

-February 1, 202612 min read
+By MorganPublished February 2, 2026Updated April 5, 202612 min read

 Need to edit a screen recording on Mac?
 Whether you want to trim a few seconds from the beginning, crop out your messy desktop, or blur sensitive information before sharing, macOS gives you several options — from quick built-in tools to full-featured editors.